 Nathan Fien: Mt Isa-born Fien represented the Queensland Origin side in 2001 during his five seasons with the Cowboys before linking with the Warriors in 2005.
 The half/hooker played 105 games for the Auckland club and made the first of 20 Test appearances for the Kiwis in 2006.
 After featuring in the Warriors’ 2007-08 finals campaigns, Fien was released to St George Illawarra midway through ’09.
 The utility’s five-season, 80-game stay with the joint venture included a premiership ring as part of the Dragons’ 2010 grand final-winning side.

 Jeremy Latimore: Ex-Parramatta forward Latimore was a handy contributor in 24 games for the Warriors in 2010-11, before playing 14 games for St George Illawarra in 2012.
 The likeable front-rower subsequently spent four years at Penrith – playing 75 NRL games – and was snapped up by defending premiers Cronulla for 2017, before rejoining the Dragons this year.
-Latimore has played all but one game in 2018-19 in a Saints side laced with rep forwards.
+Latimore has played 43 games in 2018-19 in a Saints side laced with rep forwards.

 Leeson Ah Mau: Otahuhu Leopards junior Ah Mau made two NRL appearances as a 19-year-old during the Warriors’ 2009 campaign.
 He was signed by the Cowboys and played a further 33 games in 2010-11, but eventually found his niche at St George Illawarra.
 Ah Mau has played 137 games for the Dragons – missing just five games in the past five seasons – and has turned out for Samoa in 15 Tests after debuting in 2013.
-Midway through 2018, however, he signed a deal to return to the Warriors at the end of the year, and has played all eight games for the club in 2019 so far.
+Midway through 2018, however, he signed a deal to return to the Warriors at the end of the year, and played 26 straight games for the club before succumbing to a long-term knee injury prior to the 2020 season’s restart.

 Dane Nielsen: Former Queensland Origin centre and Melbourne premiership winner Nielsen played 30 games for the Warriors in 2013-14, but his stint with St George Illawarra in 2015 garnered just two first-grade outings.
 Nielsen has since spent time at Bradford and South Sydney.